MeteorYee/Clustering-for-Sina-news/README.md

 ## Implementation
 THREE ways: **file-name-based, vector-based, vector-based with ball tree**
 ### File-Name-Based
 Every 'point' is 'space' is a file name.
 When calculating the distance between two points, files' corresponding vectors should be generated at first.
-Hence, the iteration time may be slow but it will save a lot of time.
-For example, 3000 points in an 87827-dimension space will cost only **120MB** memoriy and use nearly **21s** in each iteration if using this method, whereas vector-based method will cost **860MB** memory and use only **9s**.
+Hence, the iteration may be slow but it will save a lot of memory.
+For example, 3000 points in an 87827-dimension space will cost only **120MB** memory and use nearly **21s** in each iteration when using this method, whereas vector-based method will cost nearly **860MB** memory and use only **9s**.
 ### Vector-Based
-More memory and less time
+More memory and less time.
+The point is vector.
 ### Vector-Based with ball tree
 Reference: http://blog.csdn.net/skyline0623/article/details/8154911<br><br>
 Every node in the ball tree is a hyper-sphere, and the minimum number of points in leaf node can be determined by parameter transfering.
 Unfortunately, this method is not very mature now, and I am _**still working on it**_ because of the two defects below.